inaimathi/langnostic/resources/posts/making-llms-do-what-you-want.md

 generatePageSelector (page, prompt, retries=5) =
   generateChecked (λ sel: querySelector page sel) prompt retries
 ```
 And again.
-Now you can ask your LLM to look at a web page, pick out an element by CSS selector, ensure that such a selector actually exists in the given page.
+Now you can ask your LLM to look at a web page, pick out an element by CSS selector, ensure that such a selector actually exists in the given page, and return it if it does.
+And retry some number of times if the first try doesn't hit.
 The code that relies on that response can rely that it's either looking at a selector that actually exists, or that it _very clearly and explicitly_ failed on retries.

 ### Python